HOLGUINsantiago/automatic-Bh_maternalDetection/README.md

     `deepethogram`

+If you use DeepEthogram within Jupyter Notebook or install any packages beyond DeepEthogram's dependencies, you may experience a loss of functionality in DeepEthogram.
+We recommend creating two separate conda environments: one for Jupyter Notebook and another exclusively for DeepEthogram.

 ## DeepEthogram training
 We trained the open source package DeepEtogram using different labeled videos.
 The DeepEthogram project [Maternal_auto_classification_train_deepethogram](Maternal_auto_classification_train_deepethogram) can be use for training different models.
 In it, complex training files can used for training with different model configurations.